 Meanwhile, Nestlé Pakistan will increase the number of drinking water facilities from 6 to 7 in 2018 with a new installation in Kabirwala.
 The six existing drinking water facilities provide access to safe and clean drinking water to more than 60,000 people per day.

 Safe drinking water in an emergency

-Bottled water can be an alternative source of safe drinking water in emergency situations when water supply infrastructure is temporarily damaged or unavailable.
-For example, Nestlé Waters donated nearly 100 000 litres of water to survivors of disasters in Argentina, Chile and Mexico in 2014.(Homeless in Canada, Samu social France, USA inondation …)
+Bottled water can be an alternative source of safe drinking water in emergency situations where water-supply infrastructure is temporarily damaged or unavailable.
+In 2014, Nestlé Waters donated nearly 100,000 liters of water to survivors of disasters in Argentina, Chile and Mexico.

 Since 2006, Nestlé Waters Canada has worked with Project Water, a volunteer organization in Toronto, to distribute free bottled water to the homeless and needy during the hot summer months, via numerous social services agencies.

 In France, during the 2015 heatwave, the Fédération Nationale des Eaux Embouteillées (national bottled-water federation), partnered with Paris’s Samusocial humanitarian emergency service, to distribute bottles of water to the homeless and needy.
 As a member of the federation, Nestlé played a major role in this initiative.

 In the U.S., Nestlé Waters provides support across the country, through partnerships with AmeriCares, the American Red Cross and other organizations, donating bottles of water to disaster-relief organizations in times of need.